younga21/CyberSecurity_Course/Final_Project_1/README.md

 Description of Targets
 Answer the questions below.

-The target of this attack was: Target 1 (`192.168.1.110`).
+The target of this attack was:
+Target 1 (`192.168.1.110`).
 Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.

 As such, the following alerts have been implemented:

-Thresholds Set

 ![](Images/HTTP_Request_Size_Alert.PNG)